Sophira/kaptowka-docs/README.md

 given.
 For example, `!water a1 b1` will command your bot to water the trees in cells A1 and B1.
 Each player gets their own individual bot.

-Each of the commands, apart from !help, has a delay associated with it, in addition to a nominal delay incurred by having your bot move to a new location:
+Each of the commands, apart from `!help`, has a delay associated with it, in addition to a nominal delay incurred by having your bot move to a new location:

 * `!water`: Delays 30 seconds if your bot successfully waters a tree,